 Cash and cash equivalents increased by ₱634.3 million or 76% from last year's ₱836.2 million to ₱1,470.5 million as at June 30, 2021.
 The Group generated net cash from operations amounting to ₱714.2 million arising from the collection of tuition and other school fees from students and collection from the Department of Education ("DepEd") and Commission on Higher Education ("CHED") for the Senior High School ("SHS") vouchers and Tertiary Education Subsidy ("TES"), respectively.
 The Group generated net cash of ₱147.2 million from investing activities, as the proceeds from the sale of STI ESG's shares in Maestro Holdings, Inc. ("Maestro Holdings") amounting to US\$10.0 million equivalent to ₱480.5 million funded capital expenditures of ₱281.9 million.
-On the other hand, the Group made principal payments on interest-bearing loans, interest payments on the said loans, STI ESG's bonds, and dividend payments to the stockholders of STI Holdings and STI ESG's loan drawdowns from its credit facilities with Bank of the Philippine Islands ("BPI"), Security Bank Corporation ("Security Bank"), and China Banking Corporation ("China Bank").
+On the other hand, the Group made principal payments on interest-bearing loans, interest payments on the said loans, STI ESG's bonds, and dividend payments to the stockholders of STI Holdings and STI ESG.
+The net cash used in financing activities amounting to ₱227.6 million is net of the proceeds from STI ESG's loan drawdowns from its credit facilities with Bank of the Philippine Islands ("BPI"), Security Bank Corporation ("Security Bank"), and China Banking Corporation ("China Bank").